Uganda rejects Trump 'lecture' over U.S. tourist kidnapping

 "This is the normal course of duty of any reasonable and effective government: to protect its citizens, to protect its borders, to protect those that come into this country and we are ably doing that," Opondo said.

-"We don’t have to go into arguments with Mr. Donald Trump or anybody,” he added.
+The latest salvo in the war of words between the two countries came as officials confirmed that the U.S. was involved in the operation to rescue the missing tourist, providing surveillance and intelligence resources.

+"The United States military was involved in a support role for the operation aimed at rescuing Kimberly Sue Endicott and Jean Paul Mirenge, at the request of the U.S. State Department and Ugandan authorities," a spokesperson for the U.S. Africa Command said Wednesday.

-Southern California native Kimberly Sue Endicott had been visiting Queen Elizabeth National Park in southwestern Uganda when her safari group was ambushed on April 2.
+The Southern California native had been visiting Queen Elizabeth National Park in southwestern Uganda when her safari group was ambushed on April 2.

 She was held by captors who were demanding $500,000 in ransom, but was found safe alongside her tour guide on Sunday.